umutterol/YesYourGoatWeb/docs/authoring_guide.md

 **Canonical reference for writing events.
 Supersedes all prior authoring docs.**

 Aligned with Constitution v1.0.0 and informed by Reigns' proven patterns.
+When in doubt, treat `docs/run_blueprint.md` as the source of truth for flow, phases, and chains.

 ---